Looking for things to do in Perthshire?

 Pitlochry Salmon Ladder

-Specially created to allow the salmon to pass the dam and power station and swim upstream to breed the ladder consists of 34 chambers linked together which the salmon swim through.
+One of the most popular things to do in Pitlochry this salmon ladder was specially created to allow the salmon to pass the dam and power station and swim upstream to breed.
+The ladder consists of 34 chambers linked together which the salmon swim through.
 There is an observation chamber and interactive displays explaining their journey.
+Next door is a brand new visitor centre and cafe, opened in 2017, with a superb viewing balcony and scrummy menu.

 Port-Na-Craig Road, PH16